Tim’s Multi-Day Hiking Gear List

 Why I chose this:

-• In addition to dealing with the rare headache it also aids with inflammation that can arise from doing extra long days of hiking particularly at the start of a hike
+- My reason for carrying this is that it aids with inflammation that can arise from doing extra long days of hiking particularly at the start of a hike

 Why I chose this: